Cricket: Womens T20 World Cup Tables - UrduPoint

 Cricket: Women's T20 World Cup Tables

-Tables from the T20 women's cricket World Cup in Australia after Wednesday's matches (played, won, lost, tied, points)
+Tables from the T20 women's cricket World Cup in Australia after Thursday's matches (played, won, lost, tied, points)

 --